 The only bargains on Maui (T-shirts, jewelry, flowers, fresh fruits and vegetables, hand-painted shirts and dresses, and an amazing variety of other STUFF) are at the Maui Swap Meet, at Maui College in Kahului, Saturdays, 7 AM – 1 PM It’s been going on every week since 1981.
-200 vendors and thousands of customers (60% locals and 40% tourists) show up here each Saturday morning, so they know this is the place for a good deal.
-Photos and more info are at
+Two hundred vendors and thousands of customers (60% locals and 40% tourists) show up here each Saturday morning, so they know this is the place for a good deal.

 WATCH A POLO MATCH

-At Haleakala ranch.
-April through July only.
-Phone 572-4915 for information.
+At Haleakala Ranch.
+April through June only.
+Visit Maui Polo Club for information.